mojohealy/mojohealy/content/post/points_on_the_board/index.md

 * _Revise_: If invited to revise and resubmit, I have done all necessary revisions, written my response letter, and resubmitted the manuscript.
 If the article is rejected, I go back to the submit stage and prepare the manuscript for the next target journal.
 * _Published_: The article has been accepted, I have completed all necessary paperwork, and reviewed the author proofs.
 [Job done](https://www.linkedin.com/pulse/why-dont-graduate-employability-career-development-talk-michael-healy/)!

-As you can see, I track my total score and mean score, for both my PhD articles and all articles.
+As you can see, I track my total score and mean score, for both just my PhD articles and for all articles.
 The mean has been particularly useful, because it helps me be very mindful about committing to new writing projects, which require me to add 12 points to my total and inflate my mean score.

-One of the most useful aspacts of this scoreboard has been helping me get unstuck when my motivation dips or my progress stalls.
+One of the most useful aspects of this scoreboard has been helping me get unstuck when my motivation dips or my progress stalls.
 I find it relatively easy to reorient myself and get started again by asking myself “where can I most easily get my next point from?”
 This might require me to switch projects, which doesn’t matter much as long as the overall goal – earning my PhD – comes a step or two closer.